geraldmc/geraldmc.github.io/_posts/2019-05-01-predicting-yield-2.md

 ### A Picture's Worth

-An effective spectral index is built in stages by capturing light of the right band, at the right time of day, during the right part of the season.
-During our study it became apparent that the ability to place a camera in a reproducible position for sufficient time was the key regarding whether our data could serve for more than an qualitative assessment of crop health.
-Likewise, it became clear that the ability to capture in the narrowest band of light possible with minimum distortion was crucial.
+An effective spectral index is built in stages by capturing light of the right band, at the right time of day, in the right part of the season.
+During our study it became apparent that the ability to place a camera in reproducible position for sufficient time was the key to capturing data that might provide more than qualitative assessment of crop health.
+Likewise, it became clear that the ability to capture in the narrowest band possible with minimum distortion was crucial.

 ![RGB_Composite]({{ site.url }}/assets/fastie-results.png){:height="300px" width="430px"}

-A vegetation index may be created using only a single consumer digital camera as all consumer sensors are sensitive in the near infrared range.
-If the camera is modified such that one channel captures visible light and either of the other two channels capture NIR light (by removing the IR blocking filter and inserting a dual band pass filter) then this leaves either the Green or the Blue channel to to capture the NIR band.
+A vegetation index can be created using a consumer digital camera as all consumer sensors are sensitive in the near infrared band of light.
+If the camera is modified such that one channel captures the visible light and either of the other two channels capture the NIR (by removing the IR blocking filter and inserting a dual band pass filter) then an otherwise ordinary point-n-click can serve as a multi-spectral sensor.